 Catchment and storage systems capitalize on Africa’s rainy seasons

 Water that’s deep underground – where we can tap into it by drilling wells – starts in the sky, raining down on everyone.
-So another way in which Lifewater Canada donors can help struggling communities gain access to safe water is by providing systems that capture or harvest rainwater and store it.
+So another way in which Lifewater Canada donors can help struggling communities gain access to water (for their toilets and other sanitation needs) is by providing systems that capture or harvest rainwater and store it.

-The systems – including eavestroughs, downspouts, and storage tanks – harvest the water during rainy seasons so large quantities of it are available to thirsty people during the inevitable dry seasons.
+The systems – including eavestroughs, downspouts, and storage tanks – harvest the water during rainy seasons so large quantities of it are available during the inevitable dry seasons.

 K21-T025.jpg 3 MB